LazaUK/UdemyProjects-TensorFlow/README.md

 ## Project 1 - Fundamentals
 1. Reviewing concepts of tensor: creation of *scalar*, *vector* and *matrix* tensors with **tf.constant** and **tf.Variable**;
-2. Tensor attributes: shape, rank, index, size;
+2. Getting tensor attributes (shape, rank, index, size) and performing math and matrix operations;

 ## Project 2 - Image Generator
 1. Using StableDiffusion model within **KerasCV** to generate images from the natural language descriptions (text-to-image).